About Us

 Current lab members

-Lab head, interested in fundamentals of gene regulation and cell-free DNA based medical tests; teaching enthusiast and open science addict.
+Lab head, interested in fundamentals of gene regulation and cell-free DNA based diagnostics

 Dr Vladimir Teif

 MSD student working on nucleosome repositioning in brain tumours.
-Interested in bioinformatics and sports enthusiast
+Currently works at the NHS

 – Clark Correa